 Although some of our early to bed or late rising tendencies can be linked to genetics, it’s possible to reframe your mindset of when you rise and when you sleep.

 The benefits of waking up early are plentiful.
-If you love to hit the gym or yoga mat and find it difficult to squeeze fitness into your day, working out first thing in the morning allows you to get it done early, setting a great tone for the day.
+If you love to hit the gym and find it difficult to squeeze fitness into your day, working out first thing in the morning allows you to get it done early, setting a great tone for the day.
 And when you start your day off with a workout, you’re more likely to eat a healthy breakfast instead of reaching for empty calories on your way out the door.

 Sleeping in doesn’t make you a slacker, yet those who wake up early are better equipped to take on the day.
 Morning people are typically more proactive, have a positive point of view, exude confidence and do not hesitate when it comes to being assertive.
 Waking up early allows you to set and define what tasks and goals are important to accomplish for the day.
 Plus, taking time to gather your thoughts before the day becomes rushed can lower stress and anxiety levels.